 - Failure to implement or adhere to a subject access request process.

-In addition to the above fines the GDPR explicitly states that individuals have the right to complain including the right to judicial redress in court.
-This should not be taken lightly as we have seen in the case of PPI claims against UK banks therefore proof of compliance is a must.
+In addition to the above fines, the GDPR explicitly states that individuals have the right to complain and this incudes the right to judicial redress in court.

-In this section we’re going to begin to think about the GDPR in more specific terms.
+In this section we’re going to think about the GDPR in more specific terms.
 How exactly does it apply to your business?

 Under Article 30, the GDPR includes a reduced burden for small businesses when it comes to keeping records of their data processing.
 This however does not apply if you are processing special categories of data (see Article 9 for a full list of these) or if the processing you carry out results in a high risk to the rights and freedoms of the data subjects.
 Additionally, it does not apply if the processing of data is not just occasional.
 The interpretation of the not occasional phrase has not been made explicit and so we will interpret it conservatively and assume that the higher standard of recording applies to small businesses as well.

 All of this may sound quite intimidating but you need not be on your own in attempting to meet the relevant compliance requirements.
-You can seek advice from third party consultants or benefit from the compliance mechanisms offered by cloud service providers.
-In that spirit we will discuss in this guide the various ways in which RealtimeCRM can help you as well as the other steps you can take to stay on top of GDPR.
+You can easily seek advice from third party consultants on this point.

-To get to that point though you have to perform an audit of your current data processing.
-Fortunately, the ICO has produced an easy to use template with example data which you can fill in with all the current data processing that you do, where your data came from, who you share it with and under what lawful basis under the GDPR guideline you process that data.
+The easiest way to find out what data you collect is to perform an audit of your current data processing.
+The ICO has produced an easy to use template with example data which you can fill in with all the current data processing that you do, where your data came from, who you share it with and under what lawful basis within the GDPR you process that data.

-- Data Audit: Look at your data collection and processing as a self contained system.
+Data Audit: Look at your data collection and processing as a self contained system.
 What is the greatest threat to it?
 If your data is stored digitally, is it encrypted and password protected?
-Are you processing sensitive data that requires extra security and do members of staff require a Disclosure and Barring Service (DBS) check?
+Are you processing sensitive data that requires extra security?
+Do members of staff require a Disclosure and Barring Service (DBS) check?